 There are three ways to snag a show on the road: You could call a venue; email them or message them on social media; or walk in and talk to someone in person.

-Which option you go with will depend heavily on your specific situation.
-And whether or not I have a phone where I’m at.
-If I’m traveling in a foreign country, it’s harder to know where I’ll be very far ahead of time, and much harder to contact the venue, especially being unsure whether I even speak the same language as them.
-I’ve had much better luck just walking in and talking to a manager.
+If I’m traveling in a foreign country, it’s hard to know where I’ll be in a week or two, and harder to contact the venue—especially if I’m unsure whether I even speak the same language as them.
+I’ve had the best luck by just walking in and talking to a manager.
 No matter which route you take, be confident.
-I was able to book a show in Italy using only my very terrible Italian simply because I was confident.
+I was able to book a show in Italy using only my terrible Italian simply because I was confident.
 I researched the words I needed to convey my intentions and simply walked in there and acted like I did it all the time.
 The manager didn’t even ask to hear my music.
 If you sound professional, many people will assume you know what you’re doing.
-Now, let’s build up that confidence by giving you some specific how-to advice:
+Now, let’s build up that confidence by giving you some specific how-to advice!

 Owner: Nods head and smiles–“Ciao!”

 Owner: “Mmm no, very little English.”

 Me: “Ahh, I speak very little Italian.”

 We both chuckled.
 I had practiced this beforehand, so I jumped right into my spiel in Italian.